logicahealth/eHMP/rdk/product/production/rdk/src/resources/orderables/quick-order/quick-order-resource.md

                         "description": "Whether the QuickOrder is active.
 Inactive QuickOrder will not show up in Orderable service queries.", "type": "boolean"
                     },
-                    "timestamp": {
-                        "description": "a time stamp of when last updated", "type": "integer"
-                    },
                     "orderable": {
                         "description": "The uuid of the Orderable",
                         "type": "string"